sagadsalem/dimaggio-router/README.md

 ## Get Query String value

-<p>also there are helper function to get the values of query string parameter see the example below:</p>
+also, there is a helper function to get the values of the query string parameter to see the example below:

 ```go
 package main